tjansson60/sinthgunt/trunk/README.txt

 Copyright 2009 Kåre Hartvig Jensen (kare1234@gmail.com) and Thomas R. N. Jansson (tjansson@tjansson.dk).

-The Sinthgung Converter is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The Sinthgunt Converter is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Nobel Converter is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The Sinthgunt Converter is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with The Nobel Converter.
+You should have received a copy of the GNU General Public License along with the Sinthgunt Converter.
 If not, see <http://www.gnu.org/licenses/

 ##################
 #  Related projects